 - The Detour Arrow (M4-10) sign should normally be mounted just below the ROAD CLOSED (R11-2, R11-3a, or R11-4) sign.
-The Detour Arrow sign should include a horizontal arrow pointed to the right or left as required. - The DETOUR (M4-9) sign (see Figure 6I-1) should be used for unnumbered highways, for emergency situations, for periods of short durations, or where, over relatively short distances, road users are guided along the detour and back to the desired highway without route signs. - A Street Name sign should be placed above, or the street name should be incorporated into, a DETOUR (M4-9) sign to indicate the name of the street being detoured.
+The Detour Arrow sign should include a horizontal arrow pointed to the right or left as required. - The DETOUR (M4-9) sign (see Figure 6F-5) should be used for unnumbered highways, for emergency situations, for periods of short durations, or where, over relatively short distances, road users are guided along the detour and back to the desired highway without route signs. - A Street Name sign should be placed above, or the street name should be incorporated into, a DETOUR (M4-9) sign to indicate the name of the street being detoured.

-The END DETOUR (M4-8a) sign or the END (M4-8bP) plaque (see Figure 6I-1) may be used to indicate that the detour has ended.
+The END DETOUR (M4-8a) or END (M4-8b) sign (see Figure 6F-5) may be used to indicate that the detour has ended.

-- When the END DETOUR sign is used on a numbered highway, the sign should be mounted above a route sign after the downstream end of the detour. - The Pedestrian/Bicyclist Detour (M4-9a) sign (see Figure 6I-1) should be used where a pedestrian/bicyclist detour route has been established because of the closing of a pedestrian/bicycle facility to through traffic.
+- When the END DETOUR sign is used on a numbered highway, the sign should be mounted above a route sign after the downstream end of the detour. - The Pedestrian/Bicycle Detour (M4-9a) sign (see Figure 6F-5) should be used where a pedestrian/bicycle detour route has been established because of the closing of a pedestrian/bicycle facility to through traffic.

-- If used, the Pedestrian/Bicyclist Detour sign shall have an arrow pointing in the appropriate direction.
+- If used, the Pedestrian/Bicycle Detour sign shall have an arrow pointing in the appropriate direction.

-Option: - The arrow on a Pedestrian/Bicyclist Detour sign may be on the sign face or on a supplemental plaque. - The Pedestrian Detour (M4-9b) sign or Bicyclist Detour (M4-9c) sign (see Figure 6I-1) may be used where a pedestrian or a bicyclist detour route (not both) has been established because of the closing of the pedestrian or bicycle facility to through traffic.
+Option: - The arrow on a Pedestrian/Bicycle Detour sign may be on the sign face or on a supplemental plaque. - The Pedestrian Detour (M4-9b) sign or Bicycle Detour (M4-9c) sign (see Figure 6F-5) may be used where a pedestrian or bicycle detour route (not both) has been established because of the closing of the pedestrian or bicycle facility to through traffic.